NY Center for Ear, Nose, Throat, Sinus & Allergy

 Cold symptoms that never seem to get better may be your first indication you suffer from sinusitis.
-The otolaryngologists at NY Center for Ear, Nose, Throat, Sinus & Allergy in New York City possess a wealth of experience in diagnosing and treating sinusitis.
+The otolaryngologists at NY Center for Ear, Nose, Throat, Sinus & Allergy in Sheepshead Bay and Bay Ridge of Brooklyn, New York possess a wealth of experience in diagnosing and treating sinusitis.
 They offer several solutions for addressing the discomfort of chronic sinusitis, along with long-term management options, including in-office surgeries, to resolve your symptoms.
 Find out more about treatment options for sinusitis by scheduling a consultation online or by phone.

 Your sinuses are hollow areas that connect to your nose through narrow pathways.
 When these areas become inflamed or infected, you can develop sinusitis.

 Sinusitis may start as a symptom of the common cold and worsen as bacteria grows, leading to a sinus infection.
 The infection causes your body’s immune system to react and the lining of your sinus cavity begins to swell and fill up with fluids, like mucus and pus.

 This inflammation may be acute, with symptoms resolving in a week or so, along with your other cold symptoms.
 For some, the condition may result in chronic sinusitis, where the sinus inflammation and congestion last for longer than 3 months.

 One of the primary symptoms of sinusitis is cloudy nasal drainage that lasts for several weeks.
 You may also experience symptoms like:

 - Nasal congestion

 - Fullness in the face or around the eyes

 As a result of your symptoms, you may also have difficulties breathing, especially when you lay down to sleep.
 This disruption of sleep may make it difficult for you to stay focused on your tasks.

 Additionally, chronic sinusitis can affect your senses of smell and taste.